yegor256/blog/_drafts/printers.md

 }
 {% endhighlight %}

-Not the best implementation, but you got the idea.
+This isn't the best implementation, but you got the idea.
 The object is not exposing its internals any more.
 We can't get its ISBN and its title.
 We can only ask it to print itself in XML format.

-We can add one more printer, if another format is required:
+We can add an additional printer, if another format is required:

 {% highlight java %}
 public class Book {